 Yoga has the added benefit of helping you strengthen the body at the same time.
 Whilst the exercises may look easy, many can really work your body hard.

-When you exercise over 40 years, you need to listen to your body to make sure you prevent injury or work too hard.
+When you exercise at 40+ years of age, you need to listen to your body to make sure you prevent injury or work too hard.
 It’s vital to exercise and have a good diet but you also shouldn’t do too much that it actually puts your health at risk.

 Small steps each week will get you where you need to be.